"What is the next available entry term for my major?"

-Cal Maritime's Regular Admission (RA) Option - Those who apply in November or apply in October but do not meet Early Action criteria will receive a review and response by February 1.
+Cal Maritime's Regular Admission (RA) Option - Those who apply from November 1 through December 4 will receive a review and response by February 1.

-All applicants who apply in November or apply in October but do not meet Early Action criteria will be evaluated using the Regular Admission option.
+All applicants who apply from November 1 through December 4 will be evaluated using the Regular Admission option.

-The Regular Admission (RA) option allows a later deadline (through December 15), and allows test scores from tests as late as December.
-Freshman RA applicants are all notified about their admission decision by February 1st while tranfer applicants are notified on February 15.
+The Regular Admission (RA) option allows a later deadline (through December 4).
+Freshman RA applicants are all notified about their admission decision by February 1st.
 Commitments to attend by RA admitted students are due May 1st.